ShadowBlip/OpenGamepadUI/README.md

 # Open Gamepad UI

-Open Gamepad UI is a free and open source game launcher written using the [Godot Game Engine 4](https://godotengine.org/) designed with a gamepad native experience in mind.
+Open Gamepad UI is a free and open source game launcher and overlay written using the [Godot Game Engine 4](https://godotengine.org/) designed with a gamepad native experience in mind.
 Its goal is to provide an open and extendable foundation to launch and play games.